TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 ##### Examples of Athletics from Fiction

 In George R.R.
-Martin's "A Song of Ice and Fire" series, Brienne of Tarth is a character who excels in Athletics, particularly in the realms of strength and endurance.
+Martin's "A Song of Ice and Fire" series, Brienne of Tarth is a character who excels in Athletics, particularly in the realms of strength and physical presence.
 Born into a noble family but with a natural inclination toward martial pursuits, Brienne trains rigorously to become a formidable warrior.
 Her athletic prowess is evident in her ability to best seasoned knights in combat, as well as in her capacity to endure long, grueling journeys on foot or horseback.

 For instance, in "A Clash of Kings," Brienne competes in a melee tournament and defeats several knights, ultimately winning the competition.
 Her athletic skill is not limited to raw strength; she also demonstrates agility and stamina, dodging blows and outlasting her opponents.
 Later, in "A Feast for Crows," she undertakes a quest to find Sansa Stark, which involves traversing through difficult terrains and fighting off multiple attackers.
 Her athletic abilities enable her to survive these challenges and continue her quest.

 In a TTRPG setting, a character with high Athletics could perform a variety of tasks that require physical prowess.
 They might be called upon to scale a cliff face to reach an enemy's stronghold, or to swim across a fast-moving river to escape pursuit.
-Specializations within Athletics could include grappling, allowing the character to excel in hand-to-hand combat, or endurance, enabling them to travel long distances without suffering fatigue.
+Specializations within Athletics could include grappling, allowing the character to excel in hand-to-hand combat, or grit, enabling them to travel long distances without suffering fatigue.

 Brienne's athletic abilities add significant depth to her character.
 They make her a formidable warrior, yes, but they also serve as a symbol of her defiance against societal norms that seek to limit what she can achieve as a woman.
 Her skills in Athletics are not just practical assets; they are integral to her identity and her ongoing struggle to find respect and purpose in a world that often dismisses her.